quantiota/SKA-quantitative-finance/trading-bots/README.md

 1. Use any of the precomputed sample CSV files in `/sample_data`.
    - These files already contain entropy and regime information needed for SKA-based trading.
 2. Run any script in this folder.
-For example:

 3. Review the output: trade signals, regime plots, and backtest results.